LogoLogo

 1. From your project in GitLab go to Build > Pipeline editor and click Configure pipeline to create/edit the .gitlab-ci.yml file.

-2. In the editor, click Browse templates and search for the Diffblue Cover pipeline template file.
-Copy the contents of this file (sample below) to your project .gitlab-ci.yml pipeline file, and update if needed.
+2. Copy the Diffblue Cover pipeline template below Into your project .gitlab-ci.yml pipeline file, and update if needed.
 Configurable properties are listed below - for everything else, please leave these set to the values defined in the Diffblue template.

 image